psatomas/psatomas/README.md

 <br/>

-A modular blockchain infrastructure project exploring intent-based execution systems and protocol-oriented execution architecture.
+A modular blockchain infrastructure project exploring intent-based execution systems and extensible protocol architectures.

 The project investigates how execution logic can be separated from application interfaces while maintaining deterministic state transitions and extensible protocol components.